Sam-stallard12345/P1-Mental-Health/README.md

 <h3> Articles and Resources Section</h3>

-Created an Articles section with a grid or list layout of articles (e.g., title, short description, and “Read More” link).
+Created a Resources section with a 4 card grid layout which also acted as a carousel with 16 total cards. (e.g title, short description, and “Read More” link).
 Semantic HTML elements like and.
 Styled with CSS for a clean, organized look and ensured text content is easy to read with sufficient contrast.

 <h3> Contact and Support </h3>